sxie22/GASP-python/docs/usage.md

    * **n_sub_prim**

-Specifies the number of layers in primitive substrate slab.
+Specifies the number of atoms in primitive substrate slab.
 This parameter is mandatory for interface geometry.

    * **mu_A**

 Specifies the reference chemical potential of species A. This parameter is mandatory for interface geometry.

 ~~~~
 Note: Choose species A, B and C in the increasing order of their electronegativities.
 That is χ_A < χ_B < χ_C
 ~~~~

    * **mu_B**